-- Synthesis of Occupation: Synthesize and articulate in-depth knowledge of occupation with health and participation to guide the practice of occupational therapy. - Professionalism and Leadership Development: Demonstrate professionalism, competent role performance and leadership. - Advocacy: Advocate for the distinct value of occupational therapy for individuals, groups and populations. - Professional Reasoning: Apply occupation and client-centered principles and professional reasoning as part of the occupational therapy process to produce positive outcomes with individuals, communities and populations within broader systems.

-- Knowledge Translation and Evidence-Based Practice: Evaluate, synthesize, translate and contribute evidence to inform practice and support the delivery of OT services. - Systems and Practice Contexts: Demonstrate in-depth knowledge of systems and occupational therapy roles in order to work collaboratively in and lead intra/interprofessional teams within traditional and role emerging settings.
+- Synthesis of Occupation: Synthesize and articulate in-depth knowledge of occupation with health and participation to guide the practice of occupational therapy. - 2.
+Professionalism and Leadership Development: Demonstrate professionalism, competent role performance and leadership. - 3.
+Advocacy: Advocate for the distinct value of occupational therapy for individuals, groups and populations. - Professional Reasoning: Apply occupation and client-centered principles and professional reasoning to produce positive outcomes with individuals, communities and populations within broader systems. - Knowledge Translation and Evidence-Based Practice: Evaluate, synthesize, translate and contribute to evidence that informs practice and supports OT service. - Systems and Practice Contexts: Demonstrate in-depth knowledge of systems and work collaboratively in and lead intra/interprofessional teams within traditional and non-traditional/role emerging settings.